Northland garage has WoF licence suspended after issuing WoF to car in fatal crash

 New Zealand Transport Agency Chief Executive Fergus Gammie said the circumstances which saw Dargaville Diesel Specialists issue a WoF to an "unsafe" car which was involved in a fatal crash on January 6 this year were "totally unacceptable".

-Sixty-five year-old William Bell was a front seat passenger in a car which lost control and crashed into a ditch on State Highway 12 near Turiwiri, Dargaville.
+Sixty-five year-old William Ball was a front seat passenger in a car which lost control and crashed into a ditch on State Highway 12 near Turiwiri, Dargaville.
 He died 26 days after the crash.

 The driver of the vehicle has pleaded guilty to driving related charges but has yet to be sentenced.